emilybernard1/SantasHelperBackEnd/README.md

   - update gifts
   - mark whether a gift has been bought
   - mark whether a gift has been wrapped
-  - make a Santas Secrets List for each of your loved ones that's related to their wishlist
+  - make a Santas Secrets List for each of my loved ones that's related to their wishlist

 ## Stretch	Goals
 - add a field for where the gift is stored

 ## Technology Used
   - HTML
   - CSS
   - Express.js
   - React
-  - Django/MongoDB
+  - MongoDB
   - React -Bootstrap

 ## Application Wire Frames
 ![wireframe1](/images/WF1-SantasHelper.png "WireFrame1")